z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.md

 CPU resource assignment for resource groups configured with a `CPU_RATE_LIMIT` is elastic in that Greenplum Database may allocate the CPU resources of an idle resource group to a busier one\(s\).
 In such situations, CPU resources are re-allocated to the previously idle resource group when that resource group next becomes active.
 If multiple resource groups are busy, they are allocated the CPU resources of any idle resource groups based on the ratio of their `CPU_RATE_LIMIT`s.
 For example, a resource group created with a `CPU_RATE_LIMIT` of 40 will be allocated twice as much extra CPU resource as a resource group that you create with a `CPU_RATE_LIMIT` of 20.

-When you configure `CPU_RATE_LIMIT` for a resource group, Greenplum Database disables `CPUSET` for the group and sets the value to -1.
+When you configure `CPU_RATE_LIMIT` for a resource group, Greenplum Database deactivates `CPUSET` for the group and sets the value to -1.

 ## Memory Limits